mirjalal/Sound3D/README.md

 Sound3D
 =======

-An open source 3D Audio Library built upon OpenAL, supports *.wav, *.mp3, *.ogg file streaming, shared buffers or streams between different sound objects and has a simple, yet well documented API.
+An open source 3D Audio Library built upon Microsoft XAudio2 (v7), supports *.wav, *.mp3, *.ogg file streaming, shared buffers or streams between different sound objects and has a simple, yet well documented API.

 You can easily buffer or stream sound files and play them as simple audio or 3D positional audio.